Affiliate links on Android Authority may earn us a commission. Learn more.

 In a nutshell, RCS refers to Rich Communication Services.
 It is considered an evolution of traditional SMS and MMS, adding features that we’ve come to expect from modern instant messaging apps these days.
 The initiative began in 2007 as a way to offer a much wider range of features than the older standards for texting.

 RCS messages are free as they operate over a data connection.
-However, when the RCS connection cannot be established and an SMS is sent, then these SMSes are charged as per your operator’s plans that you have subscribed to.
+However, when the RCS connection cannot be established and an SMS is sent, these SMSes are charged as per your operator’s plans that you have subscribed to.

 How to turn off “Sent as SMS via server” notifications